decenter2021/quadruple-tank-setup/README.md

 If you use this repository, reference the publication above.

-X allows to:
--

-Low-level thorough [documentation](#-documentation) is provided in the repository page, as well as in the source files.

-The community is encouraged to [contribute](#-contributing-to-saffron) to SAFFRON with suggestions, additions, and the implementation of signal control strategies.
+The community is encouraged to [contribute](#-contributing) with application examples and suggest improvements.
 ***

 ## ✍🏼 Authors